There’s a reason why people say “time is money.” Time is one of the most valuable assets we have.

-Whether you play on your phone, computer, XBox, or Playstation, video games are a huge time suck for a lot of people—especially men.
+Whether you play on your phone, computer, Xbox, or Playstation, video games are a huge time suck for a lot of people—especially men.
 Typically, most expert advice on limiting video game time is for children.
 But the irony is that more and more adults are engaging in video games every day.

-Can you even count the number of hours or sleepless nights you’ve wasted beating levels on Assassin’s Creed?
+Can you even count the number of hours of sleepless nights you’ve wasted beating levels on Assassin’s Creed?
 Think about all those times you’ve intended to play one level of Candy Crush, then realized an hour had gone by without you even noticing.

 It’s easy to get sucked in, but you can get your gaming habits under control.

 Much like watching television, the best way to break your video game habit is to find a replacement activity.
-If you like playing sports games on XBox, try playing sports in real life.
+If you like playing sports games on Xbox, try playing sports in real life.
 Prefer first-person shooter games like Call Of Duty?
 Round up some friends for a friendly game of paintball instead.

 Some time-wasters in life are unavoidable, so we’re switching lanes a bit (pun intended) and talking about the one thing that everyone hates—traffic.

 According to data company Inrix, the average person spends 42 hours each year sitting in traffic.
 This equates to more than $1,400 in gas wasted each year just from idling.